KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo19 - fixes to shell demo/README.md

 <br /><br />
 https://github.com/KarolDuracz/scratchpad/tree/main/bootloader_x86/tianocore%20EDK2/demo19%20-%20fixes%20to%20shell%20demo/demo2%20-%20log%20reader
 <br /><br />
 <b>3.
-GOP fun - playing with custom fonts and image loading, simple pointer protocol, etc.</b>
+GOP fun - playing with custom fonts and image loading, simple pointer protocol, etc.</b> - This is not integrated with this demo shell.
+It runs as "loadimg helloworld.efi" from this shell only.
+This is just to show some of the possibilities offered by GOP and the default protocol.
+Even at 1024x768 resolution, you can see that these images look quite good.
+Simply to play with it more in free time.
+But GUI isn't what I want to focus on here.
 <br /><br />
 https://github.com/KarolDuracz/scratchpad/tree/main/bootloader_x86/tianocore%20EDK2/demo19%20-%20fixes%20to%20shell%20demo/demo3%20-%20gop%20fun
 <br /><br /><br />